 Before enrolling in the CFTC-ISAPSO program, Asrat sold charcoal.
 Already demonstrating some business skills and a strong entrepreneurial spirit, the training and support she received enabled her to diversify her business many times.
 Starting by producing and selling local alcoholic drinks, she then began cultivating vegetables and baking bread for sale at market, and expanded her wares to household goods, furniture, and more.With what she grows and earns, her family now enjoys vegetables three to four times a week, an impossible thought a few years ago.
 Since 2008, she has borrowed and paid back a total of 4,400 Ethiopian birr (about $240), which has enabled her to support herself and send her children to school.

 Asrat is now secretary for her self-help group, participates in the “cluster-level association” – the umbrella organization that supports and governs the self-help groups operating in her area – and gives motivational speeches to others in her situation in her community.
-With her youngest now supported through ISAPSO’s child sponsorship program, and steady income providing for her own and her children’s needs, Asrat has found time to plan for her next business venture: she hopes to borrow money again to set up a retail business selling coffee, sugar, salt, incense, and other spices on market days in Chancho and surrounding villages and towns.
+With her youngest now supported through ISAPSO’s sponsor a child program, and steady income providing for her own and her children’s needs, Asrat has found time to plan for her next business venture: she hopes to borrow money again to set up a retail business selling coffee, sugar, salt, incense, and other spices on market days in Chancho and surrounding villages and towns.
 There is no reason to believe she will stop setting new goals for herself any time soon.